What safety protocols are in place at Divine Mercy Catholic Academy (DMCA)?

 What kind of extracurricular programs are available to my child?

 We offer an array of programs, beginning as early as Kindergarten.
-These include school-sponsored and independent athletic opportunities, student council, First Lego League, forensics, reading competition, chorus, band, cheerleading, football, soccer, basketball, wrestling, eSports and more.
-Click here for a full list of our extracurricular activities.
+These include school-sponsored and independent athletic opportunities, student council, First Lego League, forensics, reading competition, chorus, band, cheerleading, football, volleyball, basketball, wrestling, eSports and more.

 Are students encouraged to give back to the community?